niteshraj2310/Agroforestry/README.md

-## Why did the knife dress up in a suit?
-Because it wanted to look sharp
+## I knew I shouldn't steal a mixer from work, but it was a whisk I was willing to take.